serosi/weather_app/README.md

 ## Contribution

-JavaScript and API functionality by Xueting Hu/n
+JavaScript and API functionality by Xueting Hu
-HTML & layout by Cal Kershner/n
+HTML & layout by Cal Kershner
 Backgrounds & icons by Maggie Nordquist